 We Proudly Serve the Dallas/Fort Worth Metroplex

 At Setzer Law Firm, we employ a team of experienced divorce lawyers.
-Located in Colleyville, TX, our team is dedicated to providing exceptional legal services and guidance to individuals seeking assistance with divorce and family law matters.
+Located in Colleyville, TX, our divorce attorneys are dedicated to providing exceptional legal services and guidance to individuals seeking assistance with divorce and family law matters.
 We understand that divorce can be a difficult and emotional process, and we strive to provide compassionate and effective representation to each of our clients.
 Our goal is to help you navigate the legal system and achieve a positive outcome in your case.
-With our knowledge, experience, and commitment to your case, you can trust us to provide the support and guidance you need during this challenging time.
+With our knowledge, experience, and commitment to your divorce case, you can trust us to provide the support and guidance you need during this challenging time.
 Contact us today to schedule an appointment at our Colleyville office.

 In Texas, couples seeking a divorce have the option of filing for either fault or no-fault divorce.
 A no-fault divorce means that neither spouse has to prove the other’s wrongdoing or fault for the marriage’s dissolution.
 This type of divorce usually results from irreconcilable differences or insupportability, where the marriage has become insupportable because of discord or conflict of personalities that destroys the marriage’s legitimate ends.
 On the other hand, a fault divorce requires one spouse to prove that the other spouse’s misconduct led to the divorce.
 Grounds for fault divorce in Texas include adultery, cruelty, abandonment, conviction of a felony, and living separately for at least three years.
 Understanding the difference between fault and no-fault divorce is essential when considering a divorce in Texas.